Startercode/django/Resources.md

   - [Version 1](https://classic.yarnpkg.com/en/docs/usage) Classic
   - [Version 2](https://yarnpkg.com/) Berry
     - create-react-app compatibility

-        Currently receiving errors when initiating project with yarn Classic To use Berry instead of Classic
+        Currently receiving errors when initiating project with yarn Classic

+        To use Berry instead of Classic:

           1. First initiate project with npx create-react-app my-app
           2. Then after project initialized use these [instructions](https://yarnpkg.com/getting-started/migration) to update to v2